 Throughout Key Stage Three, pupils are also provided with clear information about career paths and the labour market to inform their own decisions.
 Links to potential careers, to real life contexts and the links between subjects and careers are woven throughout the curriculum.
-In addition to this, pupils are provided with opportunities to learn how the different STEM subjects help people gain entry to and be successful in a wide range of careers.
-We aim to provide pupils with meaningful encounters with employers and higher education providers during their time at the school; enrichment activities include visiting speakers, an annual trip for Year 7 to a careers fair, visits and trips to places of work and universities, and mini-enterprise in Year 8.
-Pupils are given clear, independent guidance about different pathways, including college, employment and apprenticeships as part of their transition to high school.
+In addition to this, pupils are provided with opportunities to learn how the different STEM subjects help people gain entry to, and be successful in, a wide range of careers.
+We aim to provide pupils with meaningful encounters with employers and higher education providers during their time at the school; enrichment activities including a range of visiting speakers and access to a careers fair.

-Every pupil, and their parents, should have access to good-quality information about future study options and labour market opportunities.
-Pupils in Year 7 & 8 will have access to careers information and advice, preparing them for choosing their 'options' in Year 9.
+Every pupil, and their parents, should have access to good quality information about future study options and labour market opportunities.
+Pupils in Year 7 and 8 will have access to careers information and advice, preparing them for choosing their 'options' in Year 9.
 Some useful websites are listed below.

 Are you an Employer or Educator?